 Hundreds of votes have been cast online for nominees in five categories, including for Best Educational Event, Best Engagement from a Local Authority and Outstanding Contribution to Srebrenica Memorial Week 2016.

 Chairman of Remembering Srebrenica Dr Waqar Azmi OBE will be presenting the awards and said:

 “The time and effort that all of the nominees have put into commemorating Srebrenica is inspiring.
 This really shows that people in Yorkshire and the North East want their communities to be stronger and safer by uniting against hatred and welcoming everyone regardless of their race, religion, sexuality or ability.

 “Never has it been more important for us to learn the lessons from Srebrenica, so it is vital that we have talented and driven individuals bringing people together.
-The dedication of our volunteers has meant that we have put on nearly 400 events, attended by over 50,000 people across the UK this year.
+The dedication of our volunteers has meant that we have put on nearly 400 community action events, attended by over 50,000 people across the UK this year.
 By working with schools, councils, faith organisations and other community groups we can challenge those who spread divisive messages in their efforts to breed hatred and intolerance.”

 The theme for this year’s 21st anniversary of the genocide was “21: coming of age – time to act”, as event organisers focused on the lost generation in Bosnia who never had the opportunity to celebrate their coming of age.
 By helping communities to take action now, Remembering Srebrenica wants young people to join older people and help build a cohesive society for everyone.

 Mumtaz Leeds are hosting the awards ceremony and Director Mr Rab Nawaz said: